joinpursuit/git-activity/README.md

 # git-activity

-Your one-stop shop for Git Practice!
+Your two-stop shop for Git Practice!

 ## Activity